nuance-dev/uno/README.md

   - **Standard Mode**: Basic file splitting with LZFSE compression
   - **Secure Mode**: Adds military-grade encryption to each piece
 - Perfect for distributing sensitive files across different channels

-### How Secure Mode Works

-- Each piece is independently encrypted using AES-GCM
-- Keys are derived using HKDF with SHA-256
-- Unique salt generated for each piece
-- Key material is derived from the original file's hash
-- Without all three pieces and the original file hash, decryption is computationally infeasible

-## 🥑 Fun facts

-- Yes this app can be used to host the best treasure hunt of all time

 ## 🤝 Contributing